llvm/llvm-project/llvm/docs/CommandGuide/llvm-objcopy.rst

  Mark any defined symbols named ``<symbol>`` as global symbols in the output.
  Can be specified multiple times to mark multiple symbols.

- This option is only supported for ELF and MachO.

 .. option:: --globalize-symbols <filename>

  Read a list of names from the file ``<filename>`` and mark defined symbols with those names as global in the output.
 In the file, each line represents a single symbol, with leading and trailing whitespace ignored, as is anything following a '#'.
 Can be specified multiple times to read names from multiple files.

- This option is only supported for ELF and MachO.

 .. option:: --help, -h